 Choose The Right Font Colors

-The right font might not give you any benefit if you are choosing a color that is an eyesore.
+The right font might not benefit you if you choose a color that is an eyesore.

-The font color you choose should complement the color of your background in the mail.
+The font color you choose should complement your background color in the mail.
 So if the background color is dark, the light-colored font will look appealing, and vice versa.

 Make sure you are not using more than three colors, and keep in mind all those three should complement each other too.